danlassiter/Submiterator/README.txt

 	3) Make a folder containing a copy of Submiterator and the 'readme.txt' file that you'll tailor for this experiment.
 Important: once you've chosen a location for this script, don't move it or rename any folders along this path.

 	4) Fill in the values specific to your experiment below and follow the other instructions to post your experiment as a HIT.
 Use the Sandbox to test it before going live (instructions below).

-	5) New issue (September 2015): on at least some computers, Submiterator won't work with the latest versions of Java.
-(This is presumably because Amazon is not maintaining the Command Line Tools interface any longer.)
-I had to uninstall Java 8 and install the latest version of Java 7 in order to troubleshoot it.

 DETAILS: